Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Introduction

-A primary challenge in deploying LVLMs safely is developing defenses that are both \textbf{generalizable} against a wide array of novel attacks and \textbf{efficient} enough for real-world applications.
-Many existing defense strategies fall short on one or both of these fronts.
-Alignment-based methods~\citep{liu2024safety, zong2024vlguard, helff2024llavaguard} and input-level filters~\citep{boreiko2025ngram, liu2024efficient, chi2024llama} often target specific attack patterns, struggling to generalize to emerging threats not seen during their expensive training phases.
-Detection methods are usually based on consistency checks between the original inputs and their transformations.
-MLLM-Protector~\citep{pi2024mllm} and ECSO~\citep{gou2024eyes} only target query-related attacks (e.g., MM-SafetyBench~\citep{liu2024mm}); MirrorCheck~\citep{fares2024mirrorcheck}, JailGuard~\citep{zhang2023jailguard}, and CIDER~\citep{xu2024cross} only work for optimization-based attacks.
-Other approaches impose significant computational overhead; GradSafe~\citep{xie2024gradsafe} requires gradient computations, while SmoothLLM~\citep{robey2023smoothllm} and MMCert~\citep{wang2024mmcert} necessitate multiple model inferences.
-These approaches are thus either too tailored to specific threats to be truly generalizable or too computationally demanding for practical deployment, motivating a shift toward more universal and lightweight frameworks.
+A primary challenge in the safe deployment of LVLMs is developing defenses that are both \textbf{generalizable} to unseen attacks and \textbf{efficient} for real-time use.
+Existing strategies often compromise on these fronts: alignment-based methods and input filters~\citep{liu2024safety,zong2024vlguard} tend to overfit to known attack patterns, leaving models vulnerable to emerging threats.
+Conversely, detection frameworks relying on consistency checks, gradients, or multiple inferences~\citep{zhang2023jailguard, xie2024gradsafe, wang2024mmcert} often impose prohibitive computational overheads.
+This dichotomy between brittle specificity and high latency necessitates a shift toward more universal, lightweight frameworks.

-Recently, JailDAM~\citep{nian2025jaildam} is proposed as a more promising and efficient direction, framing jailbreak detection as an anomaly or Out-of-Distribution (OOD) problem.
+Recently, JailDAM \citep{nian2025jaildam} was proposed as a more promising and efficient direction, framing jailbreak detection as an anomaly or Out-of-Distribution (OOD) problem.
 By learning to model the distribution of normal, benign inputs, these methods can detect deviations without needing to be trained on specific attack samples.
-However, our investigation reveals that when trained exclusively on benign data, these models tend to confuse \textit{malicious intent} with \textit{mere novelty}.
-Consequently, they suffer from a high rate of over-rejection, incorrectly flagging legitimate but unseen benign prompts as harmful, which limits their reliability in diverse open-world settings.
-This highlights the need for a method that retains the efficiency and generality of a distributional approach while explicitly learning to differentiate novelty from true maliciousness.
+However, our investigation reveals that when trained exclusively on benign data, these models tend to confuse \textit{malicious intent} with \textit{mere distribution shift}.
+Consequently, they suffer from a high rate of over-refusal, incorrectly flagging legitimate but unseen benign prompts as harmful, which limits their reliability in diverse open-world settings.
+This highlights the need for a method that retains efficiency and generality while explicitly differentiating distribution shift from true maliciousness.